albertisaac12/Simple-Rust-Guessing-Game/README.md

 ## WHAT IS A CRATE ?

 **A `crate` is a collection of Rust source code files.** The project we’ve been building is a `binary crate`, which is an executable.
 The `rand crate` is a `library crate`, which contains code that is intended to be used in other programs and can’t be executed on its own.

+---

+Traits in Rust are similar to interfaces in other languages.
+They provide a set of methods that types implementing the trait must define or can use if the methods are provided by the trait.

+`cargo doc --open` command will build documentation provided by all your dependencies locally and open it in your browser

+First we add another `use` statement, bringing a type called `std::cmp::Ordering` into scope from the standard library.
+The Ordering type is another `enum` and has the variants `Less, Greater, and Equal.` These are the three outcomes that are possible when you compare two values.

+The `parse` method on strings converts a string to another type.
+Here, we use it to convert from a string to a number.

+If `parse` is able to successfully turn the string into a number, it will return an `Ok` value that contains the resultant number.
+That Ok value will match the first arm’s pattern, and the match expression will just return the num value that parse produced and put inside the Ok value.
+That number will end up right where we want it in the new guess variable we’re creating.

+If parse is not able to turn the string into a number, it will return an `Err` value that contains more information about the error.
+The Err value does not match the Ok(num) pattern in the first match arm, but it does match the `Err(_)` pattern in the second arm.
+The underscore, `_`, is a `catchall value`; in this example, we’re saying we want to match all Err values, no matter what information they have inside them.
+So the program will execute the second arm’s code, continue, which tells the program to go to the next iteration of the loop and ask for another guess.
+So, effectively, the program ignores all errors that parse might encounter!